jessepav/libgdx-wiki-old/Setting-up-your-Development-Environment-(Eclipse,-Intellij-IDEA,-NetBeans).md

   * The latest release of [MobiDevelop's RoboVM plugin](http://robovm.mobidevelop.com).
 (Microsoft's legacy RoboVM has been replaced by a version supported by LibGDX's core contributors).

 ##### Setting up Intel Multi-OS Engine
 As an alternative to MobiDevelop's RoboVM fork, libGDX also provides a backend for Intel's Multi-OS Engine.
-You can download it [here](https://registrationcenter.intel.com/en/forms/?productid=2586).
-During installation you can install a plugin for IntelliJ IDEA or Android Studio.
-Intel MOE currently doesn't support Eclipse.
+You can learn how to install it [here](https://multi-os-engine.org/start/).

 Once all of these tools are installed, proceed to [[creating your project|Project Setup Gradle]]